JarLob/CrypTool2/CrypPlugins/QuadraticSieve/msieve/Cryptool Readme.txt

 You have to change the C-Runtimelibrary of these libraries to "Multithreaded-XX-DLL", or else you will experience problems while linking msieve.

+If you encounter problems, don't hesitate to ask me (svenrech at googlemail dot com).